List of Fairfax County Public Schools middle schools: Henry David Thoreau Middle School

 Thoreau offers several advanced classes, including French 1, Spanish 1, Algebra 1, and Geometry.
-Thoreau's electives include Drama, Inventions and Innovations, Computer Solutions, Advanced Computer Solutions, Personal Development, Basic Skills, Family and Consumer Sciences, and Art.
+Thoreau's electives include Drama, Band, STEM Solutions, AVID, Family and Consumer Sciences, and Art.
 Students in both 7th and 8th grade are able to take honors classes for all core classes (foreign language is not included).
-Spanish and French are options.

 Mark Twain Middle School

 Mark Twain Middle School (Region 3, grades 7–8), is located south of Alexandria.
 It feeds into Thomas A. Edison High School.
 The school has 837 students.
 The school is named after the writer Mark Twain.

 Twain students are assigned to teams of approximately 125.
-Each team is coordinated by the four core teachers (from English, mathematics, science and social studies), a school counselor and an administrator.
+Each team is coordinated by the four core teachers (from English, mathematics, science and social studies), a school counselor and an administrator based on last name.
 They are the Highlanders, Patriots, Pirates, Cavaliers, Hokies, Spartans, Panthers, and Lancers.

 Mark Twain Middle offers the Gifted and Talented program, Special Education program, and ESOL.

 As of 2024, the school's racial/ethnic breakdown was 13% Asian, 17% black, 32% Hispanic, 30% white, and 8% other.